Logo Voyage

 Breda is a major railway hub.
 Two railway lines meet at the Breda station - the north-south line from Rotterdam to the Belgian border, with further extensions to Amsterdam, Schiphol Airport and The Hague, and the east-west line branching out in Breda through Tilburg towards Eindhoven and 's-Hertogenbosch.
 The latter connects to branches going to Utrecht, Arnhem, Nijmegen and Zwolle.
 A variety of trains, including frequently stopping Sprinters, traverse those lines connecting Breda not only to those major cities but also many smaller stations along the way, such as Delft.
 Pretty much all of the Netherlands can be reached from Breda by trains with one train change.

-High-speed premium Intercity Direct trains connect Breda to Amsterdam, Schiphol and Rotterdam without intermediate stops.
-As of 2018, Breda again has direct international connections to Antwerp and Brussels, eliminating the need to change in Roosendaal along the way.
+Premium Intercity Direct trains connect Breda to Amsterdam, Schiphol and Rotterdam without intermediate stops, running on the high-speed line.
+As of 2026, Breda again has direct international connections to Antwerp and Brussels.

 By car